code-star/typescript-101/presentation/presentation.md

 ---

-## TSLint or ESLint
+## ESLint
-Normally we would add a linter here, but with the current roadmap it's uncertain which one is the way forward.

 You use a linter to enforce or disable certain "patterns" of coding.
 This enforces a team coding standard.<!--.element: class="fragment" -->

+(We use it to disable semicolons, etc.)<!--.element: class="fragment" -->

 For advanced sessions or private studying. 😉<!--.element: class="fragment" -->

-(We use it to disable semicolons, etc.)<!--.element: class="fragment" -->

 ---